bsiever/microbit-webusb/readme.md

 (`sudo ifconfig XHC20 down` when done)

 Use Wireshark for capture.
-Filter based on device's location ID (get it from Apple Menu, `About this Mac...`, `System Report`, `USB`, select the device and look at the Loation ID): `usb.darwin.location_id == 0x14200000`
+Filter based on device's location ID (get it from Apple Menu, `About this Mac...`, `System Report`, `USB`, select the device and look at the Location ID): `usb.darwin.location_id == 0x14200000`

 * Start port capture of XH20 interface (wired)